alex-powell-1/business-automations/README.md

 - `customers`: Manages customer-related tasks, such as creating new customers from marketing leads, setting contact information, and exporting customer data.
 - `product_tools`: Handles various tasks related to product management, such as managing inventory, resizing product photos, setting product status, and more.
 - `reporting`: Generates various reports for administrative and accounting purposes.
-- `setup`: Contains setup information such as credentials and date presets.
+- `setup`: Contains setup information, attachments, utilities and date presets.
 - `sms`: Handles tasks related to SMS automation, such as sending automated text messages to customers.
-- `utilities`: Contains utility functions such as off-site backups.

-## Logging

-When the application runs for the first time each day, it will create a log file: log_directory/business_automations/automations_month_day_year.txt This log file will be passed into each of the automation functions as an argument and error and success messages will be written to the file before finally closing after all functions have concluded.

-## Main Functionality
+## Scheduled Task Functionality

-The main script (`main.py`) runs different tasks based on the current time.
-Here's a brief overview of what it does at different times:
+The main script (`scheduled_tasks.py`) runs tasks based on the current time.

 - Every half hour: Creates new customers from marketing leads, sets contact information, and fixes missing product thumbnails.
 - Every hour: Checks server for internet connection, uploads current inventory stock levels, resizes and reformats product photos.